sunpy/ndcube/joss_paper/paper.md

-irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages which all depend on ndcube. ndcube is also used in the data pipeline of the PUNCH mission [Polarimeter to UNify the Corona and Heliosphere; @punch], scheduled for launch in 2025.
+irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages which all depend on ndcube. ndcube is also used in the data pipeline of the PUNCH mission [Polarimeter to UNify the Corona and Heliosphere, @punch], scheduled for launch in 2025.
 In addition, individual researchers are using the ndcube package in their own analysis workflows.